No Down Payment Car Insurance

 How to save money on auto insurance

-Although you might understand the necessity of remitting a down payment, that doesn’t make the financial hardship any easier to bear.
-Note: remember that "cheap" car insurance is rarely the best for you.
-You should aim for the best coverage at the best value.
-Also, if you are financing your vehicle, your lender can require physical damage coverage that is certainly going to lead to higher rates.
+Also, if you are financing your vehicle, your lender can require physical damage coverage which is certainly going to lead to higher rates.
 That said, let’s get into some other ways to save on car insurance, starting with the cheapest car insurance companies.

 1. Find the cheapest auto insurance company for you

-While it’s hard to provide a precise car insurance quote without a driver's personal information, we discovered USAA was the cheapest car insurance company for both full coverage and minimum liability-only, with all other metrics constant.
+While it’s hard to provide a precise car insurance quote without a driver's personal information, we discovered that USAA was the cheapest car insurance company for both full coverage and minimum liability-only, with all other metrics constant.
 Remember that USAA is limited to members of the military community and their families.
-Also, we at The Zebra do not recommend obtaining just the bare minimum liability coverage, as it leaves you at risk for loss.
-Higher coverage limits keep you better protected.

 Company | Avg.
 6 Mo.
 Premium | Avg.
 Monthly Premium |